-From Lightroom to Photoshop — you can move quickly between the new environment when you set these preferences in Lightroom.
 Lightroom and Photoshop are both excellent tools, but they each have strengths and weaknesses.
-Even if you typically use Lightroom to organize and process your photos, there are times when you need Photoshop.
+Even if you typically use Lightroom to organize and process your photos it is likely that there will be times when you want or need to use Photoshop with one of your images.
 Fortunately, moving between the two is pretty simple once you know how it works.

-Here you can choose to send the file to Photoshop in TIFF or PSD format.
-You can also select a color space, 16 bits or 8 bits, and resolution.
+Here you can choose to send the file to Photoshop in TIFF or PSD format, you can select a color space, you can select 16 bits or 8 bits, and you can also select the resolution.
 You can change these settings as needed, and it will retain your settings unless you change it again.

 Once you’ve got the settings the way you want them, you are now ready to move an image from Lightroom to Photoshop.
 Select an image that you want to work with, right click on the image, select “edit in”, and select “edit in Adobe Photoshop”.